 BIGD’s research mandate is spread over four broad clusters

 BIGD’s research is aimed at supporting its academic and training programs.
 It does not limit knowledge creation to being an end in itself but rather to advance the pursuit of a just and prosperous society.
-Hence, it also plays an advocacy role to give voice to contemporary governance, political and economic issues.
 One of BIGD’s key strengths lies in the truly interdisciplinary character of its work.
 These are best reflected in its two annual flagship publications: The State of Governance and the State of Cities.

 The State of Governance (SoG) in Bangladesh

 BIGD annually conducts research on the state of governance in Bangladesh, to provide a critical and analytical investigation of the governance situation of Bangladesh.
 This analytical work allows BIGD to compare, assess and document changes over time.
 The results of this on-going research are articulated mainly in the form of annual reports named ‘The State of Governance in Bangladesh’ which is one of the flagship publications of the BIGD.
 Since 2006, eight reports have been published.

 The State of Cities (SoC)